longturn/freeciv21/docs/General/Manuals/client-manual.rst

 ^^^^^^^^

 This is your primary playing surface.
 This is the map where you build your civilization.
-The button for this is shown in :numref:`Map View Button` below. :numref:`Client Overview` above, has a good example of the :guilabel:`Map View`.
+The button for this is shown in :numref:`Map view button` below. :numref:`Client Overview` above, has a good example of the :guilabel:`Map View`.

-.. _Map View Button:
+.. _Map view button:
 .. figure:: ../../_static/images/gui-elements/top-bar-map.png
   :align: center
   :alt: Freeciv21 Map
   :figclass: align-center

-  Map View Button
+  Map view button

 If you hover your mouse over the :guilabel:`Map View` button, a pop up widget will appear and give you